 Food of Faith leadership

-The Director of Food of Faith manages the day to day oversight of the program, which includes finances, shopping, organizing the leadership team, conducting the annual meeting, supporting our churches/groups and coordinating all the details to keep this program running smoothly, and being the liaison between Trinity, the churches/groups, the community, and the guests of Food of Faith.
-The director is assisted by a seven member leadership team that provides support every Sunday for the church that is serving by being at Trinity, answering questions, pitching in to help with the dining room, visiting with guests, and doing whatever is needed to have a successful serving day.
+don Middleton, the Director of Food of Faith manages the day to day oversight of the program, which includes finances, shopping, organizing the leadership team, conducting the annual meeting, supporting our churches/groups and coordinating all the details to keep this program running smoothly, and being the liaison between Trinity, the churches/groups, the community, and the guests of Food of Faith.
+The director is assisted by a leadership team that provides support every Sunday for the church that is serving by being at Trinity, answering questions, pitching in to help with the dining room, visiting with guests, and doing whatever is needed to have a successful serving day.

 Funding for Food of Faith

 Food of Faith is sustained entirely by donations from Trinity’s parish and other individuals and groups.
 These donations pay for things like napkins, placemats, juice mix, condiments, coffee, tea, sugar, creamer, packaging containers, paper cups, salad bowls, dessert bowls/plates, spices, cooking utensils, and whatever else we can, as well as the food we purchase on Trinity’s serving Sundays.
 The church or group that is serving provides the basic meal and Trinity provides everything else.
-Donations to Food of Faith were $1,295.53 in 2014, $2,451.00 in 2015, and $1,540.00 in 2016.
-Food of Faith expenses in 2016 were $2,439.12.

 In 2006 Frank Davenport, the Director of Food of Faith, received the Dick Hardy award for the program.
-In 2016 Pat Maxim, current director, was an honorable mention for the same award.
+In 2016 Pat Maxim, retired director, was an honorable mention for the same award.

 Students from the Bay Arenac ISD Career Center created and produced a public service message focusing on childhood hunger in America.
 The video was filmed at Trinity during a Sunday meal service.
 Great Job Students, your message is powerful.